Privacy & Data

 Optional analytics

-Settings > Privacy offers two opt-in toggles:
+Settings > Privacy offers two toggles:

 - Send anonymous usage signals — specific event names are listed in the settings panel so you can see exactly what’s reported